indiqusdocs/apiculus/docs/Administration/ConfiguringSections/ConfiguringLinuxInstances.md

 6. Select the **Billing Cycle** to be displayed to the subscribers: **Hourly**, **Monthly**, or **Both**.
 ![Configuring Linux Instances](img/linux2.png)

-7. Linux Instances can be provisioned to an approval-based system within the **Provisioning** section.
-This is done by activating the "**Approval Required**" switch, offering additional functionalities such as sending custom instructions to end-users upon approval and attaching up to five files, each up to 3 MB.
+7. You can provision the Linux Instances to an approval-based system within the **Provisioning** section.
+To do so, activate the **Approval Required** switch, which offers additional functionalities such as sending custom instructions to end-users upon approval and attaching up to five files, each up to three MB.

 ![Configuring Linux Instances](img/linux3.png)

-7. Click on the **Operating System** under Pricing, click on the **Availability Zones**, and enable the particular packs inside the collections.
+7. Under **Pricing**, click on the **Operating System**.
+Then, click on the **Availability Zones**, and enable the desired packs inside the collections.

 ![Configuring Linux Instances](img/linux4.png)

-8. Click on the **Compute section**, click on the **Availability Zone**, and enable the compute pack of the specific collection you want to offer to the end user.
+8. Under the **Compute** section, click on the **Availability Zone**, and enable the compute pack of the collection you want to offer to the end user.

 ![Configuring Linux Instances](img/linux5.png)